sumaiyasal/chill-gaming-client/README.md

-# 🎮 Chill Game Reviews – A Calm Gaming Community 🌿
+# 🎮 Chill Game  – Game Review Website

-Welcome to **Chill Game Reviews**, a full-stack web application where users can explore and contribute reviews for relaxing, indie, and cozy video games.
-Built as part of Programming Hero Assignment 10, this project emphasizes clean UI/UX, secure user interactions, and modern frontend-backend integration.
+Welcome to **Chill Game**, a full-stack web application where users can explore and contribute reviews for relaxing, indie, and cozy video games.This project emphasizes clean UI/UX, secure user interactions, and modern frontend-backend integration.

 ## 🌐 Live Site